humancompatible/explain/README.md

 ## Project Structure

-humancompatible/ folder contains the corresponding code for the implemented methods.
+The `humancompatible/explain/` folder contains the corresponding code for the implemented methods.

 ---